Cstannahill/ororo-desktop-ai-integration/README.md

 ├── tsconfig.node.json # TypeScript config for main/preload
 └── tsconfig.web.json # TypeScript config for renderer
 ```
+## Setup and Running (Developer)

 1.  **Prerequisites:** Node.js (>=18 recommended), npm / yarn / pnpm.
 2.  **Clone:** Clone the repository (if applicable).
 3.  **Install:** Navigate to the project directory and run `npm install` (or `yarn install` / `pnpm install`).
 4.  **API Key:**
-    - On first launch (`npm run dev`), the application will likely prompt for your OpenAI API key via a dedicated form (if no key is found in `electron-store`).
+    * On first launch (`npm run dev`), the application will likely prompt for your OpenAI API key via a dedicated form (if no key is found in `electron-store`).
-    - Enter your key and save it.
+    * Enter your key and save it.
 It will be stored securely in the application's local data directory.
-    - (Optional for Dev: You could modify the code to read from a `.env` file for your own development key, but the `electron-store` mechanism is intended for user-provided keys).
+    * (Optional for Dev: You could modify the code to read from a `.env` file for your own development key, but the `electron-store` mechanism is intended for user-provided keys).
 5.  **Run Development:** `npm run dev`
-    - Starts Vite dev server for the renderer with HMR.
+    * Starts Vite dev server for the renderer with HMR.
-    - Runs the Electron main and preload processes.
+    * Runs the Electron main and preload processes.
-    - Opens the application window with DevTools attached.
+    * Opens the application window with DevTools attached.
 6.  **Build Production:** `npm run build`
-    - Builds and bundles the main, preload, and renderer code into the `out/` directory.
+    * Builds and bundles the main, preload, and renderer code into the `out/` directory.
-    - Copies necessary assets (like database migrations).
+    * Copies necessary assets (like database migrations).

+## Basic User Guide

+1.  **Start:** Launch the application (run `npm run dev` or use the packaged executable later).
+2.  **API Key:** If prompted, enter your OpenAI API key and save it.
+3.  **Index Project:** Click the "Index Project Folder" button in the sidebar.
+Select the root directory of a code project you want the AI to know about.
+Wait for the indexing confirmation.
+4.  **Select Project:** Click on a project name in the sidebar to make it the "active" context for your conversation.
+"General Chat" can be used for non-project-specific queries.
+5.  **Chat:** Type messages in the input bar at the bottom.
+6.  **Interact:**
+    * Ask questions about your code or programming concepts.
+    * Ask the AI to list files/folders within the active project (e.g., "list files in the `components` folder", "show me the structure of `lib`").
+    * Ask the AI to read specific files (e.g., "read the `README.md`", "show me the code for `App.tsx`").
+    * Ask the AI to create files or directories (e.g., "create a folder named `tests`", "create a `utils.ts` file in `lib` with a function to add two numbers").
+    * Ask the AI to edit files (e.g., "open `utils.ts`, add a function to subtract numbers, and save it").
+    * Ask the AI to remember key facts or preferences using "save memory" (e.g., "save this to memory: I prefer using Zustand for state management").
+    * Ask the AI to save project-specific notes using "append to context file" (e.g., "append this to AIContext.md: Decided to use Prisma for the database").

+## Current Limitations & Future Work

+* **UI:** Basic layout and styling.
+Needs full Tailwind implementation, improved display of status/errors, copy buttons, potentially better visualization of context/tools.
+* **RAG - Structure:** Currently injects context based on simple path matching in the user query.
+Could be improved with deeper tree searching or vector embeddings of the structure itself for more semantic understanding.
+* **RAG - Memory:** Uses basic cosine similarity calculated in JS over all stored memories.
+Will become inefficient with many memories; needs optimization using proper vector indexing (e.g., SQLite extensions like `sqlite-vss`/`sqlite-vec`, or libraries like LanceDB/Vectra integrated with SQLite persistence).
+* **File Editing:** The `edit_file` tool currently overwrites the entire file.
+More granular editing (diffs, line replacements) could be implemented but adds significant complexity for both the AI and the tool.
+* **Re-indexing:** Currently manual (via button) or delayed background task after modifications.
+Needs a more robust background task queue or a manual "Refresh" button in the UI for guaranteed consistency after external file changes.
+* **Error Handling:** Can be made more robust and user-friendly.
+* **User Preferences:** Implement the formal system for storing/retrieving explicit user preferences (Planned Next).
+* **Planning Projects:** Implement support for the "Planning" project type, including storing/retrieving planning artifacts.
+* **Ollama / Local LLM Support:** Add provider selection and logic to interact with local models via Ollama.
+* **Screen Reading/Interaction:** Future goal, not yet implemented.

+---